 TAP for Internet

 The TAP for Internet program provides adaptive computer equipment and software at no cost to enable a person with a disability access the internet.
 Items needed by persons with any disability for access such as screen reading software, enlarging software, adapted keyboards, and voice recognition software are examples of the types of items available in the program.
-For an application or more information, call Missouri Assistive Technology (MoAT) at (800) 647-8557 or see this MoAT website.
+For an application or more information, call Missouri Assistive Technology (MoAT) at (800) 647-8557 or visit the TAP website.

 TAP for Telephone

 This TAP for Telephone program provides adaptive phone equipment at no cost for persons with disabilities who have problems using traditional phone equipment.
 Examples of items available are TTYs, amplified phones, amplified ringers and visual ringers, hands free phones, amplified speech phones, phones with enlarged or Braille numbers on the dial pad, and others.
-For an application or more information, call Missouri Assistive Technology at (800) 647-8557 (Voice) or (800) 647-8558 (TTY) or see this MoAT website.
+For an application or more information, call Missouri Assistive Technology at (800) 647-8557 (Voice) or (800) 647-8558 (TTY) or visit the TAP website.

 Equipment Technology Consortium (ETC)